united-security-providers/usp-core-waap/src/docs/debugging.md

 This chapter describes the recommended approach for debugging crashes, segmentation faults and other issues you might encounter.

+!!! tip

+    A core dump file can get very big depending on how long Envoy was running.
+Make sure that you have at least 10G of disk space available to the Core Waap container.

+!!! warning

+    The debugging image should **never** be used in production.

 ## Segmentation faults

 When a segmentation fault occurs, the first thing to do is to check the logs and the backtrace.